|

 The legend below the chart describes the representation of different colors in the chart:

-Grey: Indicates unknown or data is currently not available.
+Grey: Indicates unknown or that data is currently not available.

 Operational parameters